 So if you hit the throttle a couple of times you can see how quickly the graphs react.
 Three quick jumps in succession.
 Everything follows everything else.
 The short-term fuel trim reacts very quickly.

-And this is the reason why these vehicles are so good with fuel economy and can adjust their fuel so quickly, by using those AF sensors.
+And this whole reason is the reason why these vehicles are so good with fuel economy and can adjust their fuel so quickly, by using those air/fuel sensors.